We change the world.

 New paradigm of education

 Students at SUNY Korea will experience the Residential College (RC) program, which offers the full dormitory experience, allowing students to improve both intellectually and personally and grow as globally talented individuals.
-The Incheon Global Campus received approximately $414 million in financial support from the government as the Korean government’s national industry.
+The Incheon Global Campus received approximately $414 million in financial support from the government.

 SUNY Korea’s state-of-the-art campus is the perfect place to call home.
-It starts with the Academic Building, which includes laboratories, classrooms, lecture halls, seminar rooms, faculty offices, computer rooms, and a “one-stop service center.”
+It starts with the Academic Building, which includes laboratories, classrooms, lecture halls, seminar rooms, faculty offices, computer rooms, and so on.
 Facilities are outfitted with the latest technologies, and every classroom is equipped with projectors and other media tools.